 - The right to access the personal data we hold about you.

 - The right to be forgotten, i.e. the right to ask us to delete or otherwise dispose of any of your personal data that we hold.
-Please contact us using the details in Part 15 to find out more.
+Please contact us using the details further down the page to find out more.

 - The right to restrict (i.e. prevent) the processing of your personal data.